-After 10 min heat 2 teaspoons of coconut oil or a tablespoon of olive oil in a stock pot and let it get hot (not smoking).
+After 10 min heat 2 teaspoons of coconut oil or a tablespoon of olive oil in a stockpot and let it get hot (not smoking).
 Add turmeric powder and black pepper.
-Let it sizzle for 10 – 20 sec and then add onions, garlic and ginger.
+Let it sizzle for 10 – 20 sec and then add onions, garlic, and ginger.
 Add a splash of chicken broth and sweat the onions till they are softened.
 Then add the remainder of the chicken broth and the chicken pieces.
 Add salt to taste.
-Let the soup simmer on medium low heat till the chicken is tender (about 30 min).
-Put the chicken on a cutting board and shred it chicken with two forks, pulling apart the fibers into bite size pieces.
+Let the soup simmer on medium-low heat till the chicken is tender (about 30 min).
+Put the chicken on a cutting board and shred it chicken with two forks, pulling apart the fibers into bite-size pieces.
 Put the chicken back in the pot and then add the bok choy or napa cabbage.
-Once it is tender, add the lemon juice, ¼ teaspoon of cayenne pepper and simmer till flavors are incorporated.
-Add prewashed organic baby spinach or and turn the heat off.
+Once it is tender, add the lemon juice, ¼ teaspoon of cayenne pepper, and simmer till flavors are incorporated.
+Add pre-washed organic baby spinach or and turn the heat off.
 Cover the pot to keep the soup hot.
 Add parsley before serving.
 Serve with organic toasted bread with olive oil.

-I have added cubed potatoes and carrot to this soup as well.
+I have added cubed potatoes and carrots to this soup as well.
 If you choose to do this, add them after the broth is added so they can soften by the time the soup is ready.

 For a VEGETARIAN VERSION, use vegetable broth and add cubed and broiled tofu instead of chicken.

 fun MEDICINE facts: